mpictor/mpictor.github.io/content/posts/gpibgui/index.md

 I wanted to include a demo, but I'm up against one or more hugo security features.
 It seems that hugo ignores any html files within a page bundle, and I've yet to figure out how to allow it.
 So at least for now, the closest you can get to a demo is the screenshots and the code.
 The code can be viewed in my prologix fork on the 7912_secondary_ar488 branch, under lib/serve: [link](https://github.com/mpictor/prologix/tree/7912_secondary_ar488/lib/serve).

 Note that this doesn't actually talk to a live device, just serves up one set of real data or one of two flavors of random data.
+The code that communicates with the 7912 over gpib can be seen on that same branch, in `examples/vcp/7912AD/7912ad.go`.
+They will eventually be linked, but aren't yet.

 ## on hold

-Getting it to talk to the real device is on hold until said real device is back to working.
+Getting it to talk to the real device is on hold until said real device is back to working: [repair notes](posts/7912ad_repair_notes).

 ## purpose-built tech